aetheryx/ThemeManager/README.md

 [showcase clip](https://gfycat.com/HandsomeTornArabianoryx)

-This plugin is still WIP.
+# Archived
+This functionality (and way more) is now available in DiscordInjects itself, and so, this plugin is obsolete.